Turkey says citizens traveling to United States face risk of arbitrary arrest

 Ankara has said that the case against the banker was based on false evidence and supported by the network of the cleric Fethullah Gulen, whom it blames for orchestrating a failed coup in 2016.
 Gulen, who has lived in self-imposed exile in the United States since 1999, has denied the charges and condemned the coup.

+Speaking to reporters after Friday prayers, Turkish Prime Minister Binali Yildirim said the reciprocal travel warnings did not help the strained ties between Ankara and Washington.

+“The ‘Turkey is not a safe country’ statement does not benefit ties between the two countries,” Yildirim said.

-The travel warning updates come after the United States and Turkey lifted all visa restrictions against each other in late December, ending a months-long visa dispute that began when Washington suspended visa services at its Turkish missions after two local employees of the U.S. consulate were detained on suspicion of links to the coup.
+The travel warning updates come after the United States and Turkey lifted all visa restrictions against each other in late December, ending a months-long dispute that began when Washington suspended visa services at its Turkish missions after two local employees of the U.S. consulate were detained on suspicion of links to the coup.

-Reporting by Ezgi Erkoyun; Writing by Daren Butler; Editing by David Dolan
+Reporting by Ezgi Erkoyun and Tuvan Gumrukcu; Writing by Daren Butler; Editing by David Dolan